Agincourt Collegiate Institute: French Program

 Agincourt also offers French Immersion and Extended French programs from Grades 9 through 12.
 Students have the opportunity of studying various subject areas such as français, arts dramatiques, arts visuels, éducation physique, mathématique, géographie, histoire, informatique.
 After accumulating the required number of credits, students receive an Immersion or Extended French Bilingual Certificate with possible honors.

 Music Program

-ACI is well known for their award-winning music program.
-Currently, there are 16 performing ensembles at Agincourt C.I. as well as a music technology (MIDI) program.
+There are 12 performing ensembles at Agincourt C.I. as well as a music technology (MIDI) program.
 They are: